-Purpose: To conduct a randomized, controlled trial to determine the efficacy of custom-fit pressure garment therapy in the prevention of hypertrophic scarring in healed burns so that the garments may be prescribed based upon sound data or discontinue their use in burn care.
+PURPOSE: To conduct a randomized, controlled trial to determine the efficacy of custom-fit pressure garment therapy in the prevention of hypertrophic scarring in healed burns so that the garments may be prescribed based upon sound data or discontinue their use in burn care.

-Background: Approximately one million people are burned each year in the United States.
+BACKGROUND: Approximately one million people are burned each year in the United States.
 The most devastating outcome following burns is the ugly, itchy, hypertrophic scar that interferes with work and all other aspects of life.
 Pressure garment therapy is routinely used to minimize hypertrophic scarring even though there is no scientifically valid data that this therapy is efficacious.
 Pressure garments are extremely unattractive, expensive and uncomfortable and their use needs to be based upon valid data.

-Target Populations: The target populations include burn survivors, many of whom are of a minority group or poor, and burn providers who prescribe pressure garment therapy after burns.
+TARGET POPULATIONS: The target populations include burn survivors, many of whom are of a minority group or poor, and healthcare providers who prescribe pressure garment therapy after burns.
 Burn survivors have been targeted in order to determine the efficacy of pressure garment therapy.
-Burn providers are targeted in order to alter burn care based upon the measured efficacy.
+Providers are targeted in order to alter burn care based upon the measured efficacy.

-Goals and Objectives: We plan to determine the efficacy of pressure garment therapy in the prevention of hypertrophic scarring in healed burns so that prescription of them may be based upon sound data or discontinue their use.
+GOALS AND OBJECTIVES: We plan to determine the efficacy of pressure garment therapy in the prevention of hypertrophic scarring in healed burns so that prescription of them may be based upon sound data or discontinued.

-Innovative Strategies Utilized: I) The I-Scan® device was designed to measure pressure at the body/environment interface and allows clinicians to address pressure-related problems for at-risk patients.
+Innovative Strategies Utilized:

+- The I-Scan® device was designed to measure pressure at the body/environment interface and allows clinicians to address pressure-related problems for at-risk patients.
 It has been widely used in rehabilitation medicine but not with burn survivors.
-We will use this device to measure the pressure at the garment/ skin interface.
-2) The few studies that have been attempted to determine efficacy have used betweensubjects designs.
+We will use this device to measure the pressure at the garment/skin interface. - 2.
+The few studies that have been attempted to determine efficacy have used between-subjects designs.
 Since burn depth is extremely variable from patient to patient and since hypertrophic scarring is greatly influenced by age and race/origin, the between subjects design requires very large numbers of subjects.
-We will use a within-subjects design randomized, controlled trial to study forearm burns and apply pressure to half of the wound and no pressure to the other half.
+We will use a withinsubjects design randomized, controlled trial to study forearm burns and apply pressure to half of the wound and no pressure to the other half.

-Project Outcomes: The short-term outcome will be increased knowledge regarding the efficacy of pressure garment therapy.
+PROJECT OUTCOMES: The short-term outcome will be increased knowledge regarding the efficacy of pressure garment therapy.
 The intermediate-term outcome will be either prescription of garments based upon valid data or their use discontinued at the University of Washington Burn Center.

-Dissemination: The research results will be published and made available to the burn community by presentation at scientific meetings and by publication in peer-reviewed scientific journals.
-These findings will also be made available to laypersons and burn survivors through the University of Washington Burn Injury Rehabilitation Model System website.
+DISSEMINATION: The research results will be published and made available to the burn community by presentation at scientific meetings and by publication in peer-reviewed scientific journals.
+These findings will also be made available to laypersons and burn survivors through the University of Washington Burn Injury Rehabilitation Model System Web site.